What is Stage 4 IgA Nephropathy?

 Causes of IgA Nephropathy

 Researchers are conducting research on the causes of IgA nephropathy.
 It could be a combination of genetic or environmental factors.
-However, experts popularly believe that it starts with a cold.
+IgA nephropathy is caused by abnormal immune regulation leading to deposition of IgA in the kidneys.
+Upper respiratory infections may trigger disease flares but are not the root cause.

 Your body makes IgA to fight off the cold.
 However, your immune system may make them in excess.
 The extra protein deposits in your kidneys cause inflammation and kidney damage.